Energy-minimizing Mappings of Complex Projective Spaces: Infima of the Energy Functional in Homotopy Classes of Mappings

-In some situations, stable harmonic mappings of complex projective spaces must be holomorphic or antiholomorphic: Ohnita proved in \cite{Oh1}, as a corollary of Theorem \ref{ohnita_theorem}, that this is the case for stable harmonic mappings between complex projective spaces.
-Burns, Burstall, de Bartolomeis and Rawnsley extended this result to all stable harmonic mappings from complex projective spaces to compact, simple Hermitian symmetric spaces in \cite{BBdBR1}.
-It also follows from the results of Lichnerowicz in \cite{Li1} that if a homotopy class of mappings between compact K\"ahler manifolds contains a holomorphic mapping then all energy minimizing mappings in that class are holomorphic, with a parallel statement for antiholomorphic mappings.
-In general however, although energy minimizing mappings of $(\C P^{N},g_{0})$ resemble holomorphic mappings locally as described above, they may not be globally orientation-preserving.
-For example, the double covering $S^{2} \rightarrow \R P^{2}$ minimizes energy in its homotopy class. \end{remark}
+In some cases, stable harmonic and energy-miminizing maps of complex projective space must be holomorphic or antiholomorphic: Ohnita proved that stable harmonic maps between complex projective spaces are holomorphic or antiholomorphic in \cite{Oh1}.
+Burns, Burstall, de Bartolomeis and Rawnsley then showed that this is the case for stable harmonic maps from complex projective space to any compact simple Hermitian symmetric space in \cite{BBdBR1}.
+It also follows from the results of Lichnerowicz in \cite{Li1} that if a homotopy class of mappings between compact K\"ahler manifolds contains a holomorphic map, then all energy-minimizing maps in that class are holomorphic, with a corresponding statement for antiholomorphic maps.
+In general however, although energy-minimizing maps of $(\C P^{N},g_{0})$ resemble holomorphic maps locally as described above, they may not be globally injective or orientation-preserving. \end{remark}

-Our last results give some information about the infimum of the energy in homotopy classes of mappings of $(\R P^{n},g_{0})$.
-In discussing this problem, we will draw on the result of Pu's systolic inequality:
+We conclude by discussing the problem of finding the infimum of the energy in a homotopy class of mappings of real projective space.
+We will draw on the result of Pu's systolic inequality: